-To set up a Google Spreadsheet connector for your data source, follow the steps below.
+To set up a Google Spreadsheet connector for your data source, follow these steps:

-1. Using the navigation menu on the left side go to Connected Data, and select Data Sources from the drop down.
+- Using the navigation menu on the left side of the web platform go to Connected Data, and select Data Sources from the drop down.

 2. A list of available data sources will appear.
-Hover your mouse over the listing of the data source you wish to connect.
-A set of options will show, click on the 'settings' link.
+Hover over the listing of the data source you wish to connect.
+A set of options will show, click on the 'Settings' link.

-3. In the Settings page, you will see a heading titled 'Connector'.
-To the right of the heading is an + ADD CONNECTOR button.
-Click on this link.
+3. In the settings page, you will see a heading titled 'Connector'.
+Click '+ ADD CONNECTOR'.
 A new window will appear with a selection of connectors to choose from.
 Click on the Google Spreadsheet option.

 The page should refresh with your newly added connector.
 You will need to specify the name of your spreadsheet as it appears on your Google account.
 Please pay attention to the notes on the Google Spreadsheet connector.
 You must set the security settings on your spreadsheet as outlined in order for it to be connected successfully.

 When you save your changes, the connector will be fired for the first time.
-After that it will run at the interval you specified in the connector settings.
-Wait a minute or so and then go back to the rows page for your data source.
+After that, it will run at the interval you specified in the connector settings.
+Wait a minute or two before navigating back to the rows page for your data source.
 You should see the rows have been downloaded from the Google Spreadsheet.